janko-isidorovic/mainflux-lite/README.md

 MAINFLUX_LITE_CONFIG_DIR=./config ./mainflux-lite
 ```
 #### Dependencies
-Mainflux Lite Server is connected to `MongoDB` (and potentially `InfluxDB`) on southbound interface.
+Mainflux Lite server is connected to `MongoDB` (and potentially `InfluxDB`) on southbound interface.

-This is why to run Mainflux Lite Server you have to have running:
+This is why to run Mainflux Lite server you have to have running:
 - [MongoDB](https://github.com/mongodb/mongo)
 - [InfluxDB](https://github.com/influxdata/influxdb)